ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 Then, the real bubbling starts from the selection position (either its anchor or focus &mdash; depending on what is deeper).

-If text nodes are allowed at the selection position (this is verified in the model's schema), then the first context is `'$text'`.
+If text nodes are allowed at the selection position, then the first context is `'$text'`.
 Then the event bubbles through all elements up to the `'$root'` and finally `'$document'`.

 In all contexts listeners can be registered at desired priorities.
 If a listeners stops an event, then this event is not fired for the remaining contexts.